theironcook/Kojak/README.md

 <br>
 After you have told Kojak to instrument your code you can now invoke your code.
 Typically you will click on something etc.
-After some of your code has ran you want to see why it was so slow.
+After some of your code has run you want to see why it was so slow.
 To determine which functions are too slow run the command:
 ```` kRep.funcPerf(); ````

 By default, this function will return the 20 slowest functions (sorted by IsolatedTime) that have been profiled.
 For example: